bbauska/W3Cx-4of5-thru-May-2024/README.md

 See you for the next video!
 I will explain how to give a nice visual feedback when we drag and drop things.

-In order to make any visible element *draggable*, add the draggable="true" attribute to any visible HTML5 element.
+In order to make any visible element <i>draggable*, add the draggable="true" attribute to any visible HTML5 element.
 Notice that some elements are draggable by default, such as &lt;img&gt; elements.

 In order to detect a drag, add an event listener for the dragstart event: